 - 4.3.
-ACGME Competencies Professionalism Fellows must demonstrate a commitment to professionalism and an adherence to ethical principles. ^(Core) - 4.4.
-ACGME Competencies Patient Care Fellows must be able to provide patient care that is patient- and family-centered, compassionate, equitable, appropriate, and effective for the treatment of health problems and the promotion of health. ^(Core)
+ACGME Competencies Professionalism

+Fellows must demonstrate a commitment to professionalism and an adherence to ethical principles.
+(Core) - 4.4.
+ACGME Competencies Patient Care Fellows must be able to provide patient care that is patient- and family-centered, compassionate, equitable, appropriate, and effective for the treatment of health problems and the promotion of health.
+(Core)

-Background and Intent: Quality patient care is safe, effective, timely, efficient, patientcentered, equitable, and designed to improve population health, while reducing per capita costs.
+Background and Intent: Quality patient care is safe, effective, timely, efficient, patient-centered, equitable, and designed to improve population health, while reducing per capita costs.
 In addition, there should be a focus on improving the clinician's well-being as a means to improve patient care and reduce burnout among residents, fellows, and practicing physicians.

 - 4.4.a.
-Fellows must demonstrate competence in care that is culturally sensitive. ^(Core) - 4.4.b.
-Fellows must demonstrate competence in care that is situationally sensitive. ^(Core) - 4.4.c.
-Fellows must demonstrate competence in care that is specific to the particular patient/family needs. ^(Core) - 4.4.d.
-Fellows must demonstrate competence in care that is accurate in diagnosis and treatment care options and based on best practice and standards of practice. ^(Core)
+Fellows must demonstrate competence in advocating for quality patient care and optimal patient care systems.
+(Core) - 4.4.b.
+Fellows must demonstrate competence in communicating pathology results, including directly to patients.
+(Core) - 4.4.c.
+Fellows must demonstrate competence in educating others in the knowledge, skills, and abilities related to patient care in: - 4.4.c.1.
+Track A: surgical pathology.
+(Core)